COST-ELTeC/ELTeC-fra/README.md

 If you use this corpus in your research, please use the following citation suggestion:

-* *French Novel Collection (ELTeC-fra)*, edited by Christof Schöch, Pia Geißel and Lou Burnard.
-Version v0.8.0, Nov.
-2019.
+* *French Novel Collection (ELTeC-fra)*, edited by Christof Schöch and Lou Burnard.
+Version v0.9.0-alpha, May 2020.
 In: *European Literary Text Collection (ELTeC)*.
 COST Action Distant Reading for European Literary History.
 DOI: https://doi.org/10.5281/zenodo.3462536